 Seated banded hip abduction is a great way to work out your glutes.
 The bands provide resistance as you move your legs out to the side, and the seated position helps stabilize your body so that you can focus on your glutes.

-It makes seated banded hip abduction a more effective workout for your glutes, and it also makes it less likely that you will accidentally smack yourself in the face with a band.
+It makes seated banded hip abduction a more effective workout for your glutes and makes it less likely that you will accidentally smack yourself in the face with a band.
 So if you're looking for a great way to work your glutes, it is the way to go.

 8. Side Lying Hip Raise

-The side lying hip raise is an essential exercise for anyone looking to improve their strength and stability.
+The side-lying hip raise is essential for anyone looking to improve their strength and stability.
 This exercise targets the muscles along the sides of the hip, including the gluteus medius and gluteus minimus, which are responsible for keeping the hip joint stable, and help control movement in the lower body.

-This exercise helps build strength in these muscles, improving overall balance and stability.
+This exercise helps strengthen these muscles, improving overall balance and stability.
 Additionally, this exercise can also help prevent injuries by strengthening the muscles that support the hip joint.

 For all these reasons, the side-lying hip raise is essential to any strength-training routine.

-- Bring your hips back to where they were when you first started.
-Repeat.
+• Bring your hips back to where they were when you first started.
+Repeat as desired.

 FAQs